Images for your book

 inch) or dpi (dots per inch).
 For our purposes, we can assume them to

 The resolution of images created for display on computer screens is usually 72 ppi and seldom more than 96 ppi.

-The resolution of photographic images for print (book covers and pages) should be at least 300 ppi.
+The resolution of photographic images and illustrations for print (book covers and pages) should be at least 300 ppi.
 Therefore, a photographic image to be used on a 6 in. wide book cover should be at least 1800 pixels wide (6 in.
 X 300 ppi).